goabstract/abstract-sdk/docs/abstract-api.md

 ## Assets

 An asset represents a resource exported from a design file.
-Assets are automatically updated and available for new commits.
+Assets are automatically updated and available for new commits when [automatic asset generation](https://help.abstract.com/hc/en-us/articles/360050380071-Assets#enable-and-disable-asset-generation-in-project-settings) is enabled.

-> Note: Assets are only supported when using a Business or Enterprise plan.
-More information on Abstract plan types can be found [here](https://www.abstract.com/pricing/).
+> Note: Assets are only supported when using a [Business, Pro, or Enterprise plan](https://www.abstract.com/pricing/).

 ### The asset object